What are the first things that come to your mind when you think of Los Angeles?

 This Southern California desert is easily accessible by car, bus, or by air.
 Palm Springs Airport is also located at the outskirts of Palm Springs downtown and its one of the cheapest place to fly to in America.

 Once a playground for Hollywood’s movie stars, entertainers, and Los Angeles’ rich and famous, the city experienced a period of lull and decline from the late 1979’s.

 Marilyn Monroe, Lucille Ball, Bob Hope, Elvis Presley, Liberace, and Frank Sinatra were frequently spotted celebrities.

-Palm Springs was simply their favourite get-away-from-it-all place, yet THE place to be seen, and THE place to see too!
+Palm Springs was simply their favorite get-away-from-it-all place, yet THE place to be seen, and THE place to see too!

 No self-respecting movie star or entertainer would dare not being associated with Palm Springs.